-Whether Indian processional bull, an almost 2,500-year-old stone statue from Central America or the 3D print of a primordial fossil – from October 2018 to May 2019 the Humboldt Forum Highlights is presenting an exhibition and a series of talks to give an impression of the sheer thematic diversity which will be on show at the Humboldt Forum in future.
+Whether Indian processional bull, an almost 2,500-year-old stone statue from Central America or the 3D print of a primordial fossil – from October 2018 to May 2019 the Humboldt Forum Highlights presented an exhibition and a series of talks to give an impression of the sheer thematic diversity which will be on show at the Humboldt Forum in future.

 What connects the humped bull Nandi, quauhcoatl the eagle-serpent, a featherwork Madonna, the marble statue of Frederick III, an old safe door and the wet specimen of a gorilla’s hand?
 The answer is that they are all forerunners of the internationally outstanding collections belonging to the Ethnologisches Museum, the Museum für Asiatische Kunst, Stadtmuseum Berlin, the Humboldt-Universität zu Berlin and the Stiftung Humboldt Forum im Berliner Schloss.
 In future, 20,000 works of art, spiritual objects and everyday items from Asia, Africa, America and Oceania will be exhibited at the Humboldt Forum.

-The Humboldt Forum Highlights present selected examples of the thematic diversity which will be on show in the collections when history, science, art and culture are reconfigured in the heart of Berlin, juxtaposing assorted perspectives from the worlds of yesterday and today, and from near and far.
+The Humboldt Forum Highlights presented selected examples of the thematic diversity which will be on show in the collections when history, science, art and culture are reconfigured in the heart of Berlin, juxtaposing assorted perspectives from the worlds of yesterday and today, and from near and far.